The bye week let Washington catch its breath. Now Ron Rivera wants to see growth.

 Rivera said he met with Young one-on-one recently.

 “There’s a lot of pressure on him now with Montez out, and I wanted to just talk to him about it and make sure he understands that he doesn’t have to do something extraordinary,” Rivera said. “...
 I don’t want him to come in and think that every play has got to be great.
 Every play has just got to be the play that he’s supposed to be.
 And he has that skill set and the ability to do it.
 The biggest thing, as I said, is you want to see him continue to play a little more disciplined and not worry about trying to make so many plays.
-Let the plays come to him, and just continue to work at it and he’ll be fine.”
+Let the plays come to him and just continue to work at it, and he’ll be fine.”

 Despite a disappointing first half, Rivera said he remains optimistic this team can reverse course and reach its potential.
 But doing so won’t be easy over its final nine games, when it is in line to face star quarterbacks Tom Brady, Russell Wilson and Derek Carr before playing five consecutive divisional games to finish the season.